znamlab/znamutils/ReadMe.md

 will create `~/somewhere/run2.py` and `~/somewhere/run2.sh`, then `sbatch` the `sh` script without dependencies.

 ## Limitations:

-IMPORT and paramter types (to document)
+IMPORT and parameter types (to document)

 # Slurm utils